Lzgpom/integra-slate/source/includes/_communications.md

 CommunicationContext context = new CommunicationContext(channel, datalink);
 ```

+### Constructor
 Creates an instance of CommunicationContext.
 This is used to send the messages and receive.

 Parameter| Type | Description
 ---------| ---- | -----------
 channel | IChannel | The channel of the communication.
-datalink | Datalink | The datalink of the communication.
+datalink | IDatalink | The datalink of the communication.

+# IChannel
+The is a channel where messages are sent and received.

-## Client Socket
+## ChannelClientSocket
 ```java
 IChannel channel = new ChannelClientSocket(ip, port);
 ```